ckopec-dev/Stem-Cheatsheets/Electronics.md

 - Voltage is measured relatively, between two points in a circuit.
 Use the multimeter like a stethoscope.
 Set to volts.
 - Current measures the flow in a circuit - i.e. it must past through the meter.
 Set to milliamps.
+- The black wire plugs into the socket usually labeled "COM".
+- The red wire plugs into the socket usually labeled 'V" or "volts".
+- If the meter doesn't support autoranging, the numbered range positions mean "no higher than".

 ## Circuits